 Donating more than once

-If the transplant fails to take or engraft, or only partially engrafts after the first transplant or if the recipient relapses with the original disease, the transplant centre may request a second donation.
-This may occur within your twelve month retirement period and may involve bone marrow, PBSC or leukapheresis.
-Leukapheresis is a process in which the donor’s white cells are collected using an apheresis machine but which does not require further G-CSF injections.
-A medical review panel will review any request for another donation to determine whether it is an appropriate request.
+In some situations – e.g. if the transplant fails to ‘take” or the recipient relapses – their doctors may request a second donation.
+This usually occurs within a year of your collection and may involve a bone marrow, PBSC or leukapheresis donation.
+(Leukapheresis is a process in which the donor’s white cells are collected using an apheresis machine but which does not require G-CSF injections).
+A medical review panel will review any request for another donation to determine whether it is appropriate .
 If the panel approves the request you will be contacted and asked if you are willing to donate again for the same patient.